ePages-de/epages-devportal/beyond-essence/inventory/links.md

 Depending on the use case or implementation, an icon can be displayed next to the link.
 By adding an icon, the link and the its destination will be more self-explanatory.

-If a secondary button is displayed in addition to a primary link, both links can either be located below each other or next to each other.
+If a default link is displayed in addition to a primary link, both links can either be located below each other or next to each other.

 ## Position